ghostuser-bug/WhatsApp-Bot/README.md

 ---

-Contributing
+## Contributing

 If you encounter any issue or would like to suggest improvements, please:

-Fork the repository.
+1. Fork the repository.

-Create a branch: git checkout -b my-feature-branch.
+2. Create a branch: `git checkout -b my-feature-branch`.

-Commit your changes: git commit -m "Describe your change".
+3. Commit your changes: `git commit -m "Describe your change"`.

-Push to your fork: git push origin my-feature-branch.
+4. Push to your fork: `git push origin my-feature-branch`.

-Open a Pull Request against the main branch.
+5. Open a Pull Request against the `main` branch.

 We’ll review and merge as soon as possible.

-License
+## License

 This project is licensed under the MIT License.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.

+---

+You now have instructions for raising PRs and the project license included.